 Dear Family and Designated Representative,

-We are saddened to report the passing of the resident who had tested positive for COVID-19 last night.
-We extend our sincere condolences to the family.
-We have also learned of two new asymptomatic nursing employees that tested positive for COVID-19 today.
-We are continuing to test all residents weekly for at least 14 days and until there are no new cases of COVID-19.
-Thereafter, as per our COVID-19 testing protocol, we will continue ongoing testing of all residents and staff.
+We will continue to test all residents weekly for at least 14 days and until there are no new cases of COVID-19.
+As per our COVID-19 testing protocol, we will continue ongoing testing of all residents and staff.

-As per NYSDOH guidelines, visitations must be cancelled until at least 14 days of no new onset of COVID-19 cases.
-We will be confirming the re-opening date in a future update.
+As per NYSDOH guidelines, visitations must be cancelled until at least 14 days of no new onset of COVID-19.

 As previously communicated, please contact Denise Luis-Herrera, Director of Recreation, if you wish to schedule a virtual visit with your loved ones.